Novfensec/Tkinter-python/README.md

 all you need is to import tkinter!

-#import-problems
+# Import-problems

-1)If you are using an older version you should import tkinter as 'Tkinter'
+1)If you are using an older version you should replace tkinter with 'Tkinter'

+# Additional-installation
 Other modules are to be installed using pip.

 Watch all the videos for reference and understanding!